-If a line manager has concerns about a member of staff's ability to undertake their duties in a safe manner or there is a smell of alcohol, the member of staff should be asked to wait somewhere private whilst awaiting a testing procedure e.g. manager's office and the line manager should contact either the Head of Department or the HR Team for advice.
+If a line manager has concerns about a member of staff's ability to undertake their duties in a safe manner or there is a smell of alcohol, the member of staff should be asked to wait somewhere private (e.g. manager's office) to await a testing procedure, and the line manager should contact either the Head of Department or the HR Team for advice.
 The individual should be excluded from duty until a decision on their fitness has been made.
-Where an individual comes forward and admits to a potential problem then they should also be offered the opportunity to see the Occupational Health Service.
-This may include the Company making arrangements for them to get home safely on that day.
-Where possible, they will be contacted the following day to discuss the way forward.